nvisnjic/c-the-hard-way/ex22/README.md

 Overview of special var types:

-*extern*
-Means "the variable exists, but it's in another 'external' location".
+*extern* - "the variable exists, but it's in another 'external' location".
 Typically  one .c file is going to use a variable that's been defined in another .c file

-*static (file)*
-Means the variable will only be available and used in this .c file (kinda opposite of extern).
+*static (file)* - the variable will only be available and used in this .c file (kinda opposite of extern).

-*static (function)*
-A persistant variable that can hold value between function calls.
+*static (function)* - a persistant variable that can hold value between function calls.
 Only available within mentioned function.